lah7/Ambiant-MATE-Colours/README.md

     sudo apt install ubuntu-mate-colours-all

 After installing, themes/icons will be available from **Appearance** (Look & Feel).

+### Snap Compatibility

+In order for the theme to work in snapped applications, you will need to install the snap in addition:

+    sudo snap install ubuntu-mate-colours

+Then, "plug" this snap to all the other snaps, [as indicated on Yaru-MATE's README](https://github.com/ubuntu-mate/gtk-theme-yaru-mate-snap#readme):

+    for PLUG in $(snap connections | grep gtk-common-themes:gtk-3-themes | awk '{print $2}'); do sudo snap connect ${PLUG} ubuntu-mate-colours:gtk-3-themes; done for PLUG in $(snap connections | grep gtk-common-themes:gtk-2-themes | awk '{print $2}'); do sudo snap connect ${PLUG} ubuntu-mate-colours:gtk-2-themes; done for PLUG in $(snap connections | grep gtk-common-themes:icon-themes | awk '{print $2}'); do sudo snap connect ${PLUG} ubuntu-mate-colours:icon-themes; done

+To snap an individual application, such as Firefox:

+    sudo snap connect firefox:gtk-3-themes ubuntu-mate-colours:gtk-3-themes

+This step may need to be repeated when installing new snaps to the system.

+Please note that the snap only provides compatibility for snapped applications.
+It cannot be selected as the theme in MATE's **Appearance** settings.

 ## Building Ambiant-MATE and Radiant-MATE